wlieberman/rancher-federal-fleet-demo/README.md

 Instructions:

-***Note: Step 1 is only required for Rancher 2.5.
-Rancher 2.6 uses sslip.io for dynamic DNS by default***
 - Deploy two or more clusters (provider agnostic)
 - Navigate to `Cluster Explorer` -> `Continuous Delivery`
   - Under `Continuous Delivery` click `Cluster Groups` (sidebar)